 The right treatment for patients diagnosed with spinal stenosis will depend on the severity of their symptoms and their overall condition.
-At Central Nevada Regional Care, patients may be treated with pain management therapy, joint and soft tissue injections, and occupational medicine.
+At Las Vegas Primary Care, patients may be treated with pain management therapy, joint and soft tissue injections, and occupational medicine.

 Patients who need pain management therapy may undergo a range of treatments, such as hot and cold therapy, massage, yoga, tai chi, deep breathing, progressive muscle relaxation, meditation, antidepressants, beta-blockers, nonsteroidal anti-inflammatory medication, acupuncture, cognitive behavior therapy, and opioids.

 Joint and soft tissue injections may also help alleviate pain from spinal stenosis.
-Staff at Central Nevada Regional Care provide epidural injections, piriformis injections, sacroiliac joint injections, and trigger point injections.
+Staff at Las Vegas Primary Care provide epidural injections, piriformis injections, sacroiliac joint injections, and trigger point injections.

 Some cases of spinal stenosis interfere with daily life and impair a patient’s ability to fulfill job responsibilities.
 In these cases, occupational medicine specialists could help the patient adjust to the demands of the workplace as they pursue treatment for spinal stenosis.

 Some patients may need advanced treatment for spinal stenosis.
 Advanced treatment may include physical therapy, chiropractic adjustment, and even surgery.
 Patients are encouraged to speak to their physician at Las Vegas Primary Care to learn more about obtaining advanced treatment for spinal stenosis.